32

 • 1

 I agree.
 It makes no sense that the were unable to "get further" than the sixth chevron.
 If they only knew the first three or four symbols then they could spend an infeasible amount of time trying to brute force the rest of the address, but the gate would still at least have let them try.
-Feb 15, 2013 at 12:57
+Commented Feb 15, 2013 at 12:57

 • 3

 The Stargate in the film did have 9 chevrons, but you're right that the dialing computer only had spaces for 7.
 Then again, in the show the episode where O'Neill had the knowledge of the ancients in his head had him dial in an 8 symbol address using the existing software.
-Nov 6, 2016 at 19:49
+Commented Nov 6, 2016 at 19:49

 • 1

 When O'Neill dials the Asgard, he had already entered a new set of gate addresses into the dialing computer (the method appearing to be manipulating byte code, none the less).
 It is possible that he also reprogrammed the computer in this time.
-Nov 6, 2016 at 23:35
+Commented Nov 6, 2016 at 23:35

 • 1